bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

 >Semantic means context and adding it to your HTML.
-If you code is just made up of <div>s it gives no indication of what your code is >trying to do.
+If you code is just made up of divs it gives no indication of what your code is >trying to do.
 Adding semantics such as h1, p, a, gives your html context and also helps other users OR coders understand your HTML >code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.